radixdlt/radix-engine-toolkit/README.md

     export CC="/opt/homebrew/opt/llvm/bin/clang"
     ```

+6. Install the binaryen toolkit which makes the `wasm-opt` tool available.
+This tool is used to optimize the size of the compiled WASM:

+    ```
+    brew install binaryen
+    ```

 After the above steps, it should now be possible to build the radix engine toolkit from source.
 To do that, run the build script:

 ```